 There is no doubt about it, remote working it here to stay.
 As we once again adapt to a new way of working (flexi-work), we need to clearly draw a line between work and home.
 And this means understanding the cybersecurity risks that working remotely brings.

-An estimated 70% of cyber-attacks are specifically targeted towards small businesses, with almost half of small companies have already experienced a cyber-attack.
-Cybercriminals know that small businesses are less likely to have the resource, budget, or awareness to properly secure themselves.
+An estimated 70% of cyber-attacks are specifically targeted at small businesses, with almost half of small companies having already experienced a cyber-attack.
+Cybercriminals know that small businesses are less likely to have the resources, budget, or awareness to secure themselves properly.

-In this post, we’ll provide 11 cybersecurity tips and best practices, and why they’re so important to follow when you’re working from home.
+This post will provide 11 cybersecurity tips and best practices and why they’re so important to follow when you're working from home.

 1. Secure your home router